rassamyjs/rassamyjs-dashboard.io/_posts/2020-10-20-build-project-2.md

 ---
 layout: post
 title: Hotel Cancelations
-subtitle: Building a model to predict if someone will cancel a hotel reservation or not
+subtitle: Building a model to predict if a guest will keep their booking or cancel
 tags: [books, test]
 ---
 ---

-I am going to create several models and compare them to see which will give the best prediction outcome.
-To start out, I will build a logistic regression model and a tree model using the bare minmum of wrangling to make basic models to go off of.

 ## Leaky data

-First I looked at some columns that may give the result of staying in the hotel such as the reservation status and if arrival date also counts as a data leak.
+First I looked at some featuress that may give the result of staying in the hotel to prevent data leaks.
+There was another feature that was exaclty the same as my target called `'reservation_status'`.
+The first iterations of testing I was using dates as a feature.
+Those dates gave my model score an accuracy of 99%.
+It ended up being a very important features to determine the score and was overfitting the model.

 ## Models

-To start out, I will build a logistic regression model and a tree model using the bare minmum of wrangling to make basic models to go off of.

-I split my model by date with the year 2016 as my training, 2016 as validation, and 2017 for a testing data.
-I started with an XGBoost tree model first and ended up with a validation accuracy of 75%.
-Then I decided I wanted to use more of my data for training.
-I then changed the split to 2015-2016 for training and 2017 for validation.
-I ended up with a higher validation score of 77%.
-Using logistic regression, I had a validation score of 73%.
-Using XGBoost gave me a higher score.

-Looking at the feature importances from the XGBoost model, deposit type was the highest followed by previous cancellations amd parking space.
-Using permutation importance, deposit type was still high up, but room types ended up being higher as well.
+The prediction I want to find is a yes or no question.
+If a guest has canceled a booking or not.
+This means the models I will use will be for classification.
+To start out, I will build a logistic regression model and a random forest classifier tree model.
+I want to see if a date split or random split will give a better score and when you would use one over the other.
+My feature I will predict is `is_canceled`.
+For the time split, I will train on data before 2017 and test on 2017.
+For the random, it will be 80/20.

+My baseline accuracy was around 60%.

+Using the logistic regression model, with the date split I got a test score of around 73%.
+With random split, the score was around 77%

+Using random forest, my scores were 76% for time and 86% for random.

+## Interpretation